rdeioris/AnselCapture/README.md

 ![Alt text](screenshots/CaptureAnselBlueprint.PNG?raw=true "AnselCapture Level Blueprint Screenshot")

-as you can note, forcing a fixed frame rate is highly suggested.
+as you can note, forcing a fixed frame rate is highly recommended.

 Two Blueprint UFunctions are exposed: "Start Ansel Capture" and "Stop Ansel Capture"